-Blur Controls the radius of the blur effect applied to past particles.
-Particles are nel Naturally, a bigger value increases the smearing, at the expense of processing power.
-Size $^{8}$
+Name Description Blur Ker- Controls the radius of the blur effect applied to past particles.
+Particles are "smeared" more and more as they become older, depending on this setting. nel Size Naturally, a bigger value increases the smearing, at the expense of processing power.